Stiftler/Electro_Analysis/README.md

     -go to https://www.python.org/downloads/release/python-3102/
-    -download the respective file for your pc (in case for 64-bit Windows: Windows installer (64-bit))
+    -download the respective file for your pc (in case for 64-bit Windows: Windows installer (64-bit)) -open the downloaded file
+    -IMPORTANT: mark the checkbox below for add Python to PATH -use the fast installation option (Install Now) includes pip, which is necassary for installing the further depencies of this project

 Dependencies (Libary):